marcduiker/dapr-docs/daprdocs/content/en/concepts/dapr-services/scheduler.md

 ## Job Triggering

-### Job Ordering

-When the Scheduler service triggers a job there is no guarantee of job trigger ordering, meaning there are no guarantees on FIFO or LIFO trigger ordering.

 ### Job Failure Policy and Staging Queue

 When the Scheduler service triggers a job and it has a client side error, the job is retried by default with a 1s interval and 3 maximum retries.